DavidSaldivia/tm_solarshift/README.md

 - `tm_solarshift` is the core of the repository.
 The main modules inside are:
     - [general](tm_solarshift/general.py) contains the GeneralSetup class that defines everything in the simulations. their main attributes are `household`, `DEWH`, `solar_system`, `HWDinfo`, and `simulation`.
     - [constants](tm_solarshift/constants.py) contains the `DIRECTORY`, `DEFINITIONS`, `DEFAULT` values, `SIMULATION_IO` classes, with global constants.
-    - [control](tm_solarshift/control.py) contains the functions to load the controlled load profiles and other type of controls into the simulations.
-    - [circuits](tm_solarshift/circuits.py) contains the functions to load the solar and load timeseries (under development.)
-    - [devices](tm_solarshift/devices.py): contains the classes to define the technical specifications of different devices in a DEWH system.
+    - [devices](tm_solarshift/devices.py) contains the classes to define the technical specifications of different devices in a DEWH system.
 So far resistive heater, heat pump, and instantaneous gas heater are included.
-    - [external](tm_solarshift/external): contains functions to load data from external sources such as NEMOSIS, NEMED, MERRA2, etc.
-    - [hwd](tm_solarshift/hwd.py) contains the function that loads/generates the hot water draw profiles.
-    - [tariff](tm_solarshift/tariff.py) contains the function that loads tariff rates based on energy plans (JSON files).
-    - [weather](tm_solarshift/weather.py) contains the function to load from the weather source files and generates random files (if needed) for the simulations.
+    - [analysis](tm_solarshift/analysis) contains modules with analyser. parametric, stochastic, and financial, are the three analyses included so far.
-    - [thermal_models](tm_solarshift/thermal_models) contains the different thermal models.
+    - [models](tm_solarshift/models) contains the different models for pv systems, dewh, and other heater technologies.
 It includes `trnsys`, simple gas models, a `tank-0D` python model, and a solar thermal model.
 Note: in order to run the TRNSYS simulations you need to have TRNSYS installed in your computer with a valid Licence.
+    - [timeseries](tm_solarshift/timeseries) contains modules to generate/load the different columns in the timeseries dataframe (ts).
+The main modules here are:
+        - [`control`](tm_solarshift/control.py), to load control schedules from different technologies (controlled load, timers, diverters).
+        - [`hwd`](tm_solarshift/hwd.py), load/generate hot water draw synthetic data from behavioural/historical input.
+        - [`circuits`](tm_solarshift/circuits.py) to load timeseries of real circuits (not fully implemented yet.)
+        - [`market`](tm_solarshift/market.py) to load timeseries related to the energy market, such as wholesale market data, grid emissions and retailer tariffs.
+        - [`weather`](tm_solarshift/weather.py) to load environmental variables from different sources (TMY files, satellite reanalysis, etc.) It also contains functions to generate stochastic samples.
+    - [external](tm_solarshift/external): contains functions to load data from external sources such as NEMOSIS, NEMED, MERRA2, etc. Soon to be deprecated (all the functions will be migrated to other existing modules).

 - `examples` contains scripts with examples and typical uses of this repository.
 - `data`: It contains all the data required to run the simulations.
 In Github this folder is empty.
 The required folders can be checked in `tm_solarshift.constants.DATA_DIR`.
+- `projects` constains the scripts where this repository is used in actual research.
+It is not included in the public version.

 ## Examples
 A simple example of how to use this package for an annual simulation can be seen here: [Simple Example](examples/simple_example.py).
 An example of parametric analysis can be found in [Parametric Example](examples/parametric_analysis.py).
-Additionally, each module has a `main()` function with usage sample and simple testing.
+Additionally, each module has a `main()` function with an usage sample and simple testing.

 ## Support
 This is a "work-in-progress" repository.
 If you have any issue please contact directly the developer or raise an issue.